Skip to Content

 rare fast heart rate that starts in the area between the upper and lower

 chambers of the heart.
-This rhythm frequently affects adults who have heart
+This rhythm may happen in children who have had heart surgery.

 Normal sinus tachycardia.
 Sinus tachycardia is present when